jaredc23/Houston-We-Have-a-Problem/README.md

 * Click File>Open
 * Select the folder called "C++ Program" (**not** any individual files) and open it.
 * Once the folder opens in CLion, double click the file CMakeLists.txt
+* Plug in your Arduino (with the code uploaded) before the next steps.
+* Click the run button on the top right (or Run>'Serial_test').
+* This build process should take a few seconds and ***there should be a few warnings, just ignore them.***
+* After a few more seconds, it should pop up a window asking if the Arduino is correct, just click yes.

+## Checking for Errors
+If there are any errors, make sure that all the files are in the correct location.
+* If the arduino program will not upload: Make sure that the directory is structured like **C:\Users\Name\Documents\Arduino\libraries\Game**, and inside the game folder is all the task files (You should see task1.h, task1.cpp, task2.h, task2.cpp, and so on, including some other files).
+* If the C++ program is not running (The play button is greyed out): Make sure you open the entire folder and that CLion knows that it is apart of a project.
+* If the C++ program quits after running with an error: Make sure you are not on a mac, I have not tested it with a mac and due to some of the dependencies, I suspect it may not work.
 *